V-3 cannon: Luxembourg bombardment

 The project eventually came under the control of the SS, and SS General Hans Kammler ordered it to be ready for action in late 1944, assisted by Walter Dornberger.
 A battery was constructed of two shorter or "half-barrel" V-3 guns approximately 50 m long with 12 side-chambers, and it was placed in the hands of the army artillery unit Artillerie Abteilung 705 under the command of Hauptmann (Captain) Patzig.
 These were sited in a wooded ravine of the Ruwer River at Lampaden about 13 km southeast of Trier in Germany.

 The two guns were aimed west, resting on 13 steel support structures on solid wooden bases on a 34 degree slope.
 The city of Luxembourg (which had been liberated in September 1944) was at a range of about 43 km and was designated Target No. 305.
 Concrete blockhouses were constructed between the two gun tubes, as well as ten smaller bunkers to hold projectiles and propellant charges.

 The assembly and mounting of the Lampaden guns coincided with the final preparations for the Battle of the Bulge.
 The supply of ammunition became problematic due to the state of the German railway network.
 Time had become critical, and it was decided to use a 150 mm finned projectile with a discarding sabot, weighing 95 kg and carrying a 7–9 kg explosive charge.
 The propellant comprised a 5 kg main charge and 24 subsidiary charges for a total of 73 kg.

-By the time that the Ardennes offensive began on 16 December 1944, Kammler received orders from OB West (German Army Command in the West) to begin firing at the end of the month, and the first gun tube was ready for action on 30 December 1944.
-Two warm-up rounds were initially fired, followed by five high-explosive shells which were fired in sequence, attended by Kammler.
-The muzzle velocity was approximately 935 m/s.
+Following the commencement of the Ardennes Offensive on 16 December 1944, Hans Kammler received directives from OB West to initiate fire missions by the end of the month.
+The primary gun tube achieved operational readiness on 30 December 1944.
+Initial deployment consisted of two warm-up rounds followed by a sequence of five high-explosive shells, an event personally overseen by Kammler.
+The projectiles attained a muzzle velocity of approximately 935 m/s.

-The second gun tube was brought into operation on 11 January 1945 and 183 rounds in total were fired until 22 February 1945, with 44 confirmed hits in the urban area.
-From the 142 rounds that struck Luxembourg, total casualties were 10 dead and 35 wounded.
+A second gun tube was commissioned on 11 January 1945.
+Between late December and 22 February 1945, a total of 183 rounds were discharged.
+Of these, 142 rounds struck Luxembourg, resulting in 44 confirmed hits within the urban sector.
+The bombardment caused 10 fatalities and 35 injuries.